 Use damaged potatoes first, since cut or bruised potatoes will be the first to rot.
 Store the intact potatoes for later.
 Do not refrigerate your potatoes, since the humidity levels in the refrigerator will lead to faster sprouting.

 Now you know why potato plants flower, when to expect potatoes from your plants, and how to harvest them.
-Flowers on your potato plant are nothing to worry about – in fact, they can signal good health, and they can help you to figure out when to harvest new potatoes.
+Flowers on your potato plant are nothing to worry about – in fact, they signal good health, and they help you to figure out when to harvest new potatoes.

 I hope you found this article helpful – if so, please share it with someone who will find the information useful.